Hawthorne001/amplitude-dev-center/docs/data/apis/lookup-tables-api.md

 - The first column must correspond to the mapping property value and must contain *unique* values.
 Lookup Tables search for exact matches, and are *case-sensitive*.
 - Columns are separated by commas.
 - Rows are separated by line breaks.
 - If a field value contains commas or quotes, it should be wrapped within double quotation marks.
 The first double quote signifies the beginning of the column data, and the last double quote marks the end.
-If the value contains a string with double quotes, these are replaced by two double quotes `""`.
+If the value contains a string with double quotes, these are replaced by double quotes.

 ## Create a Lookup Table